-Have you recently had a new furnace set up and are now experiencing a weird smell?
-You’re not alone, because a lot of other homeowners also have this happen at first.
-Let’s review what’s creating this smell, and when you can look forward to it to go away, as well as three other furnace smells you shouldn’t neglect.
+Have you recently had a new furnace set up and are now noticing an unusual smell?
+You're not alone, because a lot of other homeowners also experience this at first.
+Let’s review what’s creating this smell, and when you can anticipate it to go away, as well as three other furnace smells you shouldn’t neglect.

 Why Your New Furnace Smells